-5 Ways to Land SEO Content Writing Projects, Even If You’re a Newbie
+5 Ways to Land SEO Content Writing Projects, Even If You’re New

 After all, you may not have many (or any) writing samples.
-You may feel completely overwhelmed.
 And, you may not know where to start.

 Take a deep breath and relax.
-Yes, there are proven ways to land SEO content writing projects — even if you’re a newbie.
+There are plenty of proven ways to land SEO content writing projects — even if you’re a newbie.

 Here are some places to start …

-Start a hobby blog BEFORE your business site
+Start a Money-Making Website or hobby blog BEFORE your business site

 Yes, I know this seems counterintuitive.
 After all, isn’t a business website a smart way to drive business?